 The distribution of repositories makes it possible to collaborate as a group on one global repository when everyone has reading and writing access.
 A local repository is used to perform changes while the global repository is the source of truth.

 GitHub offers the possibility to make repositories private.
-But you would have to upgrade to a payed GitHub account.
+But you would have to upgrade to a paid GitHub account.
 Once your GitHub profile is upgraded, you can make any repository private thus only visible for yourself.

 Initialize a repository with Git and GitHub